 • lindane lotion

-These medicines aim to treat the mites that cause scabies, rather than addressing the symptoms.
+These medicines aim to get rid of the mites that cause scabies, rather than addressing the symptoms.

-Treatment to alleviate symptoms, such as itching and swelling, may include:
+Treatment to alleviate symptoms, such as infection, itching, and swelling, may include:

 Eczema

-There is no cure for eczema, but people can use several treatment options to manage their symptoms, depending on the type and severity of their eczema.
+Although there is no cure for eczema, people can use several treatment options to manage the symptoms, depending on the type and severity of their eczema.

 Medications and therapies for treating eczema include:

-A doctor may suggest a person uses corticosteroid cream when they experience moderate-to-severe symptom flare-ups.
+A doctor may suggest a person use corticosteroid cream when they experience moderate to severe symptom flare-ups.

-Treatment may also involve managing triggers.
-For example, a person may control their eczema by avoiding certain irritants.
+Treatment may also involve reducing exposure to triggers.
+For example, a person may manage their eczema by avoiding certain irritants.

-A doctor will diagnose both scabies and eczema by visually inspecting the rashes to check for signs of mites or skin irritation.
-They will also ask when the symptoms started.
+Doctors diagnose scabies and eczema by visually inspecting the rashes to check for signs of mites or skin irritation.
+A doctor will also ask when the symptoms started.

-According to the AAD, a doctor may take a small skin sample.
-They can then use a microscope to check for mites or eggs.
+According to the AAD, a doctor may take a small skin sample and view it under a microscope to check for mites or eggs.

-Scabies is highly contagious, so a person must see a doctor when they are showing symptoms.
+Scabies is highly contagious, so a person must contact a doctor when they are showing symptoms.

-Once a person has a diagnosis of scabies, they need to inform everyone they have come into contact with, so those people can see a doctor for diagnosis and treatment.
+Once a person has a diagnosis of scabies, they need to inform everyone they have come into close contact with, so those people can consult a doctor for diagnosis and treatment.

 If a person knows somebody with scabies, they should avoid close contact until the infection has cleared.
 This includes not sharing towels, bedding, or anything else that might come into contact with the skin.

 It is not possible to prevent eczema, but it is sometimes possible to prevent the onset of a flare-up.
-According to the National Eczema Association, people could manage their symptoms of eczema by:
+According to the National Eczema Association, people can manage eczema symptoms by:

 Scabies and eczema both cause scaly and itchy patches on the skin.